youngchanpark/blog/_posts/2020-07-29-setting-up-this-blog.markdown

 ---
 layout: post
 title:  "Setting up this Blog"
-date:   2020-07-27 18:10:12 +0900
+date:   2020-07-29 12:00:00 +0900
 categories: jekyll
 ---

+I was planning to start a simple blog to write some materials to organise and archive my thoughts.
+I stumbled upon a community post which recommended using Jekyll to start a blog.
 [Jekyll][jekyll-docs] is a static site generator, helping users to build a static website with ease.
-I wanted to write some materials to organise and archive some of my thoughts at this time, and I stumbled upon Jekyll on a Korean bioinformatics community post.

-Indeed, it was fairly simple to set up, and so I thought I'd explain the overall process I went to set this blog up, and provide some useful resources for others that might want to do something similar.
+Indeed, it was fairly simple to set up.
+I thought I'd explain the overall process I went through to set this blog up, and provide some useful resources for others that might want to do something similar.

 ## Basic Set up and Themes